Evaluating Alternative Cancer Treatments in Mexico and in Canada

 Quality of life means spending time having fun and not having to constantly be prepping foods that other cancer diets demand.
 This diet will increase your health and could help to protect you from getting various cancers, as well as helping to fight cancer.

-We offer many of the same treatments as in Mexico, and more in some cases, for a fraction of the cost.
+We offer many of the same treatments as in Mexico, and more in some cases, at a fraction of the cost for our patients.
 When you stay in Canada it is easier to get the medical help you might need if something were to go wrong.
 You also do not have to worry about the cost as well as the struggle to obtain travel insurance.

 When deciding where you want to get your alternative cancer treatments, make sure you look at all of the factors and make the choice that will be right for you.

-Please contact our team of experts to see what the best treatment plan is for you or a loved one.
+Please contact our team of experts in Winnipeg, Manitoba, to see what the best cancer treatment plan is for you or a loved one.